-2. The COB's Internal Auditor will review the quarterly reports for the fiscal year and will report the result of that review to the Investment Committee.
-The external auditors shall review the year-end investment report and shall report their findings as a part of the annual Independent Auditor's Report of Financial Statements, a copy of which shall be provided to the Investment Committee.
+2. The COB's external auditors shall review the year-end investment report and shall report their findings as a part of the annual Independent Auditor's Report of Financial Statements, a copy of which shall be provided to the Investment Committee.